 If your Beagle barks at everyone and everything on the street, it means he’s simply excited by moving things.
 To avoid him from barking at everybody, consider drawing the curtains or pasting a frosted glass sticker on your window.

-Other ways to stop your beagle barking at night:
+Other ways to stop your beagle from barking at night:

 Ignorance Is Bliss